Battle of Ia Drang: Landings

-On November 14, an ARVN intelligence source by intercept of radio communication indicated that before dawn, some assault elements of the PAVN B3 Field Front started moving out of their assembly areas to attack the Plei Me camp.
+On November 14, an ARVN intelligence source by intercept of radio communication indicated that before dawn, some assault elements of the PAVN B3 Front started moving out of their assembly areas to attack the Plei Me camp.

 At 10:48, the first troops of the 1st Battalion, 7th Cavalry (1/7) arrived at LZ X-Ray with members of B Company touching down after about 30 minutes of bombardment via artillery, aerial rockets and air strikes.
 The troops were inserted about 200 meters from the position of the PAVN 9th Battalion, 66th Regiment.

-The air assault insertion had the effect of causing the B3 Field Front to postpone the attack on the Plei Me camp.
-B3 Field Front Command fell for the subterfuge, decided to postpone the attack on Plei Me camp, and met the new threat with its 7th and 9th Battalions, while the remaining units of its force were put on hold at their staging positions.
+The air assault insertion had the effect of causing the B3 Front to postpone the attack on the Plei Me camp.
+B3 Front Command fell for the subterfuge, decided to postpone the attack on Plei Me camp, and met the new threat with its 7th and 9th Battalions, while the remaining units of its force were put on hold at their staging positions.

 Accompanying Captain John Herren's B Company were Moore and his 1st Battalion command group.
 Instead of attempting to secure the entire landing zone with such a limited force, most of B Company was kept near the center of the LZ as a strike force, while smaller units were sent out to reconnoiter the surrounding area.
 Following their arrival, Herren ordered B Company to move west past the creek bed.
 Within approximately 30 minutes, one of his squads under Sgt.
 John Mingo surprised and captured an unarmed deserter from the PAVN 33rd Regiment.
 The prisoner revealed that there were three PAVN battalions on the Chu Pong Massif – an estimated 1,600 troops compared to fewer than 200 American soldiers on the ground at that point.
 At 11:20, the second lift from the 1st battalion arrived, with the rest of B Company and one platoon of Capt.
 Tony Nadal's A Company.
 Fifty minutes later, the third lift arrived, consisting of the other two platoons of A Company.
 A Company took up positions to the rear and left flank of B Company along the dry creek bed, and to the west and to the south facing perpendicular down the creek bed.